dalishi/DesaySV-DL/README.md

 ## 1. Install NVIDIA graphics card driver

 Installing NVIDIA graphics driver is usually a headache!
+However you could just skip it!

 Actually you don't need to install a NVIDIA graphics driver as CUDA Toolkit comes pre-packaged with GPU drivers.
 The NVIDIA graphics card driver will be installed together with CUDA as a by-product.
 However, it is still recommended to install the latest standalone driver separately as the driver bundled with CUDA is usually out-of-date.